DanielLagally/tum-shells/README.md

   I personally use NixOS and while I do recommend it highly, it is a much larger commitment than simply installing the package manager.
 Many things that work on generic Linux systems do not work on NixOS, many things need tinkering and the learning curve is steep.

-  You can find an ISO [here](https://Nixos.org/download/#Nixos-iso)
+  You can find an ISO [here](https://nixos.org/download/#nixos-iso)

   </details>

 ### 2. Enabling Flakes and Nix-command

 As of writing, this repository requires experimental Nix features called Flakes and nix-command.
 You must enable these features in order to use this repository.
-See [here](https://Nixos.wiki/wiki/Flakes) how do that (or use determinate Nix).
+See [here](https://Nixos.wiki/wiki/Flakes) how do that (or use Determinate Nix).
 Don't forget to apply the changes.

 ### 3. Installing and enabling direnv and nix-direnv (Optional, but highly recommended)

-  You can technically use direnv without nix-direnv (it may already be pre-installed on your distribution also), but I still recommend nix-direnv.
+  You can technically use direnv without nix-direnv, but I still recommend nix-direnv.
 See [here](https://github.com/Nix-community/nix-direnv/tree/master?tab=readme-ov-file#nix-direnv) for its benefits.

   <details>
     <summary> Nix profile (recommended, easiest) </summary>